Can Rafael Nadal keep up with an accelerating game?

 “I’m worried because he’s getting older… we’ve seen these injuries before and he knows how to come back from them.
 The question is, at his age, is it getting harder and harder?”

-Another issue thrown up by injury woes, is Nadal’s drop out of the top ten which means he might end up receiving a lower seeding at his favourite stomping ground Roland Garros.
+Another issue thrown up by injury woes, is Nadal’s drop in the rankings which means he might end up receiving a lower seeding at his favourite stomping ground Roland Garros.

 “I think it makes a huge difference because if you’re going to an ATP 1000 or the French Open and you know that there is a chance that I might play the No. 1 or No. 2 in the round of 32, that brings on nerves,” continued Wilander.